Central Indiana man convicted in infant daughter's death

 Central Indiana man convicted in infant daughter’s death

-A former resident of Danville, Osowski was arrested in Jan.
-2020, policy say.
+A former resident of Danville, Richard Osowski of Trafalgar, was arrested in January 2020, policy say.

-Danville Officers were dispatched to Hendricks Regional Health on January 11, 2020 in reference to a 4-month-old child who was brought into the ER reportedly displaying signs of a head injury, authorities say.
+Danville officers were dispatched to Hendricks Regional Health hospital on Jan.
+11, 2020, in reference to a 4-month-old who was brought into the emergency room reportedly displaying signs of a head injury, authorities say.

-The Marion County Medical Examiner’s Office determined that the injuries to the child were caused by blunt force trauma to the head and spine.
+The Marion County Coroner’s Office determined that the injuries to the child were caused by blunt-force trauma to the head and spine.

 Our previous reporting can be found here.